UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 1.6.3.
 Electrical characteristics of logic gates

-Some basic ideas (1) to start: voltage values, noise margins, power rails, etc.
+Some basic ideas to start on voltage values, noise margins, power rails, transfer VO = f(VI) curve, etc.

 1.6.3.1.
 Voltage levels.
 What voltage range is interpreted as '0' and as '1'?
 VOHMIN, VOLMAX, VIHMIN, VILMAX